 Selfsat>IP22 Sat-IP Receiver

 The Selfsat>IP22 is an all-in-one flat-panel antenna with an integrated DVB-S2 receiver and LNB.
-It is the basis of the Blockstream Satellite Base Station kit available on the Blockstream Store.
+It is the basis of the Blockstream Satellite Base Station kit available on Blockstream Store.
 This device receives the satellite signal and outputs IP packets to one or more Sat-IP clients listening to it in the local network.
 This page explains how you can connect to the base station device to receive the Blockstream Satellite traffic.

 Table of Contents